George Wyndham, 3rd Earl of Egremont: Other enterprises

 Paper mills were established at Duncton, south of Petworth and at Iping, west of Midhurst.
 Near Northchapel a government factory was set up to produce high-quality charcoal for making gunpowder from alder wood in coal-heated iron cylinders.

 At Spofforth in North Yorkshire, the geologist William Smith was employed to search for coal and iron ore deposits.
-Between 1803-4 £1,000 was invested in sinking test wells, with the use of steam engines to pump out water.
+Between 1803 and 1804 £1,000 was invested in sinking test wells, with the use of steam engines to pump out water.
 Six thin veins of coal were found but were insufficient to be of commercial value.

 Horse racing

 Wyndham maintained a racing stud near Lewes and had his first winner at Lewes in 1777.
 Assassin won the Derby in 1782, the first of his five Derby winners and five Oaks winners.
 His racing silks were dark green with a black cap.

 Politics

 Wyndham was a member of the Whig party.
 In 1787, he bought the pocket borough of Midhurst and used it to return his two younger brothers, Charles and Percy, to the House of Commons.
-Charles only served in one parliament for Midhurst and by 1796 the seat had been sold to Lord Carrington.
+Charles only served in one parliament for Midhurst and by 1796 the seat had been sold to Robert Smith, 1st Baron Carrington.
 When the party split in 1792 over the French Revolution he sided with the more conservative faction which supported Prime Minister William Pitt the Younger in his condemnation of the "wicked and seditious" writings of radicals such as Thomas Paine.
-He opposed the Poor Law Amendment Act of 1832 which introduced the harsh workhouse system.
-When the Sussex Poor Law Commissioner William Hawley visited Petworth House in October 1835 he was politely received but was informed that the earl considered the Act "one of the worst measures that could have been devised".
+He opposed the Poor Law Amendment Act 1834 which introduced the harsh workhouse system.
+When the Sussex Poor Law Commissioner William Hawley visited Petworth House in October 1835 he was politely received but was informed that the Earl considered the Act "one of the worst measures that could have been devised".

 While Egremont remained aloof from day-to-day affairs, his secretary Thomas Sockett, Rector of Petworth, was deeply involved with poor relief and emigration, and became engaged in bitter disputes with the commissioner over the provision of relief to Petworth paupers and the running of the Petworth Emigration Scheme.
 The national press reported the matter and Sockett, together with other witnesses from Petworth, gave evidence to a House of Commons select committee in March 1837.